Timeline of the July Uprising: 15 July

 The attacks against the protesters began soon after the ruling Awami League general secretary said on Monday that the Bangladesh Chhatra League, the student wing of the ruling party, was ready to give a fitting reply to quota protesters for their 'arrogant behaviour.'

 In Jashore at around 12:00 pm, students from Jashore University of Science and Technology and Michael Madhusudan College staged a protest, where a member of the Chhatra League attacked and injured a protester.

-In Dhaka, Members of the Chhatra League started their procession to Shahbagh from Segunbagicha near Motsho Bhobon at around 03:45 PM.
+In Dhaka, Members of the Chhatra League started their procession to Shahbag from Segunbagicha near Department of Fisheries (Bangladesh) at around 03:45 PM.

 Later in the evening, Chhatra League members attacked students inside Bijoy Ekattor Hall of Dhaka University, where some of the attackers were seen shooting with pistols and carrying sticks.
 In response, the protesters also threw brickbats from the inside of the hall to retaliate.
 While covering the protest in the University of Dhaka, two journalists from The Daily Star and Prothom Alo were assaulted and injured in the attack carried out by the Chhatra League.

 At 5:30 pm, members of the Chhatra League attempted to attack the emergency department of Dhaka Medical College Hospital, where over 200 students injured in the clashes were seeking treatment.
 After several attempts throughout the afternoon, Chhatra League members, some wearing helmets, forcibly entered DMCH around 7:30 PM and initiated an attack.
 Many were observed carrying rods and Chinese axes.
 They targeted students already injured in the quota reform movement and vandalized several ambulances parked at DMCH.

 Later the same evening, an attack carried out by the Chhatra League Rajshahi branch at Rajshahi University left six students injured, including the joint convenor of the Bangladesh Students Union at RU.

-In Cumilla, The Cumilla University coordinator of the anti-discrimination student movement was assaulted at around 8:00 pm when eight Chhatra League members called him to check his phone and beat him.
+In Cumilla, The Cumilla University coordinator of the Students Against Discrimination was assaulted at around 8:00 pm when eight Chhatra League members called him to check his phone and beat him.

 The protesters called for nation-wide demonstrations and rallies in all educational institutions of the country at 03:00 pm on 16 July.